atet/llm/README.md

 ## 1. Examples

-The following are actual, real-life responses when leveraging these models for anything from removing writer's block in creative work to summarizing dense text manuscripts to get work done more efficiently:
+The following are actual, real-life responses when leveraging these models for anything from removing writer's block in creative work to summarizing dense text manuscripts to get work done more efficiently.

+NOTE: Training, fine-tuning, and prompt engineering are beyond the scope of this tutorial.

 ### 1.A.
 Creative Completion of Text